Triggers, Inner Child, and Nervous-System Dysregulation: How to Calm the Body When Your Mind Feels Out of Control

 Inside every person live multiple voices:

-The adult self—capable of discernment and truth.
+the adult self — capable of discernment and truth

-When a trigger hits, the child or wounded self often takes control.
-That’s why your reaction can feel bigger than the moment.Healing means letting your adult self step in and say:
+When a trigger hits, the child or wounded self often takes the wheel.
+That’s why your reaction can feel so much bigger than the moment.
+Healing means inviting your adult self to step in and whisper:

 “You’re safe now.
 I’m here.”